Zethearc/Software-Engineering/README.md

 4. **Destination:** Main application interface.
 5. **Requirements:** An initial batch of 8 photos.
 Photographs containing different elements on scene.

-## User Guide

-1. Download the APK.
-2. Copy the apk to your phone.
-3. In your phone, search for the apk and install it.
-If your phone asks for confirmation or permission to install the apk, accept.
-4. For login:
-    Create an email and a password or
-    Register with google authentication.
-5. Select the photos from the Google Photos repository.
-6. Begin the sentiment analysis and display the results.

- ## Troubleshooting
-Bugs can be reported in the issue tracker on our GitHub repo: https://github.com/Zethearc/Software-Engineering/issues4

 ## Authors of this project
 Astudillo Jaime jaime.astudillo@yachaytech.edu.ec - [LinkedIn](https://www.linkedin.com/in/jaime-astudillo-664754228/)